-Apostilles and Document Legalization Services
+Apostilles and Document Legalization: International Authentication

 An apostille is a certification that authenticates public documents for use in countries that are members of the Hague Convention.
 At APM, we facilitate the apostille and legalization process for documents needed for immigration matters, including birth certificates, marriage certificates, divorce decrees, powers of attorney, and academic documents.